donRumata03/Conspects/README.md

 ## Requierd tools' installation

+- For Typst: follow this [link](https://github.com/typst/typst) and the instructions there.
-- Ensure you have a working latex distribution.
+- For latex, firstly ensure that you have a working latex distribution.
 The mainstream options are: tex-live for Linux && MacOS and MikTex for Windows.
   Note that MikTex automatically installs all required packages at compilation while tex-live requiers them to be pre-downloaded by `tlmgr` (tex-live manager) utility.
   If you experience problems with `tlmgr`'s work, visit [this page](https://tex.stackexchange.com/questions/540429/tlmgr-in-ubuntu-20-04-local-tex-live-2019-is-older-than-remote-repository-2).
   As you can see, compiling everything successfully with tex-live (especially for the first time) would inevitably lead to big buttheart…
 - Install font pack from directory `Fonts/Kurale`
 - Install latexmk (via package manager on Linux or from binaries.
 In the second case — don't forget to install perl before…)
-- Install an IDE for efficient work with latex (I've recently switched to Visual Studio Code from Texify Idea.
+- Install an IDE for efficient work with latex
+  (For latex I've recently switched to Visual Studio Code from Texify Idea.
 It's a bit less clever but offers some tasty features…)
+  For Typst I recommend to use VS Code with Typst extension.
 - To compile Markdown to pdf from console you also need to install pandoc.
-There are should not be any pitfalls…
+There are should not be any pitfalls: just do it!
 - For editing Markdown files I recommend [Obsidian markdown editor](https://obsidian.md/).
   As well as pandoc, Obsidian supports something called «enriched markdown» (my own term).
   But it's much more convenient to edit md conspects in Obsidian but compile through pandoc automatically in commit script.